jsirex/jsirex-workstation-cookbook/README.md

 # Recipes

+* jsirex-workstation::default - Automatically detects node and runs required recipes
-* jsirex-workstation::default - Recipes used at any computer
+* jsirex-workstation::common - Recipes used everywhere
 * jsirex-workstation::pc - Recipes used at my home computer
 * jsirex-workstation::notebook - Recipes used at my notebook